 - The salvage value at the end of life may or may not represent the actual recovery of the asset.

 It is a non-cash expenditure of the organization.
-Thus, many business decision-makers ignore the value of depreciations due to their non-relevance.
+Thus, many business decision-makers ignore this value due to their non-relevance.
 Thus, the allocation need not help every analyst.
 On the other hand, the company cannot expense out all the capital expenses in one year.
 Recent corporate laws resolve this double-sided issue wherein the companies must expense out the capital expense as soon as possible through a higher depreciation charge.
 Also, from the tax front, IRS allows only one method of depreciation to calculate taxable income.
-This is why small taxpayers prefer to use the depreciation method of the IRS in charging depreciation in books.
+This is why small taxpayers prefer to use this method of the IRS in charging depreciation in books.

-This is a guide to depreciation.
-Here we discuss the introduction, types, examples, advantages, and disadvantages along with a detailed explanation and downloadable excel template.
+This is a depreciation guide.
+Here we discuss the introduction, types, examples, advantages, and disadvantages, along with a detailed explanation and downloadable Excel template.
 You can also go through our other suggested articles to learn more –